Trading Places (song): Chart performance

-"Trading Places" debuted on the United States Billboard Hot 100 at number one hundred on November 15, 2008.
+"Trading Places" debuted on the US Billboard Hot 100 at number one hundred on November 15, 2008.
 The next week it moved ten places to number ninety.
 The song peaked in its seventh charting week, when it reached number forty-five on the final chart of 2008.
 "Trading Places" fell off the Hot 100 after seventeen weeks.

 The song was more successful on the Billboard Hot R&B/Hip-Hop Songs chart, where it entered at number ninety-six.
 On January 3, 2009, it climbed to its high position of number four, and slipped off the chart in April 2009 after thirty-three weeks.

 Music video

 The music video for "Trading Places" was shot on September 9, 2008 in Venice, Los Angeles, and was directed by Chris Robinson.
-Of the video's concept Usher said, "We wanted to do something ... very hot and very forward-thinking".
-The video also serves as his media to introduce his new line of lingerie, with his love interest in the video wearing some designs.
+Of the video's concept Usher said, "We wanted to do something [...] very hot and very forward-thinking."
+The video also serves as his medium to introduce his new line of lingerie, with his love interest in the video wearing some designs.

 In the video Usher and his love interest simulate sexual intercourse, with the woman maintaining dominance, echoing the song's theme.
 Interspersed are scenes of him playing the song on a transparent piano, sitting in a chair singing and dancing against a brick backdrop.
 In some of the sex scenes the camera is rotated 180 degrees, so that an illusion is given from Usher being "on the top" to being "on the bottom".

+The music video on YouTube has received over 75 million views as of May 2024.

 Live performances

 Usher performed "Trading Places" along with "Here I Stand" and "What's Your Name" at the warmup concert for the 2008 National Football League Kickoff game on September 4.
 Usher sang the song on his 2008 One Night Stand: Ladies Only tour.
 He began the song seated at a grand piano, while a female backup dancer removed Usher's shirt and, while wearing the shirt herself, lay on top of the piano.

 He also performed "Trading Places" on his international OMG Tour, which commenced in November 2010, and concluded in June 2011.
 During the performance, he calls a female fan from the audience and sings to her as they dance seductively.
 This resulted in a mishap during a December 2010 performance at the Madison Square Garden when a fan tried to swing her foot over Usher but accidentally kicked him in the head.
 At the Glendale, Arizona show, he called American Idol season six winner Jordin Sparks onto the stage to perform the number with him.
 At one of the London dates, English singer Alesha Dixon accompanied him onstage for the performance.